bmx269/parrot/README.md

 The theme is not intended to be a *"base theme"*, it is meant to be a *"starter theme"* where you rename it and use it as your theme.
 The *"base theme"* that is to be used with this theme is the Drupal 7 version of Mothership (http://drupal.org/project/mothership).

-To install, copy the folder "ms_strappy" from this repo into /sites/all/themes/ of your Drupal 7 site.
-Rename the folder to your desired theme name, as well, rename the "ms_strappy.info" file to match the theme name.
+To install, copy the folder "parrot" from this repo into /sites/all/themes/ of your Drupal 7 site.
+Rename the folder to your desired theme name, as well, rename the "parrot.info" file to match the theme name.
 This name must be lowercase, with no spaces, as it is a machine name.
 You can then inside the .info file add your Fancy theme title.
 Renaming is not required for use.

 The theme uses SASS to build the CSS, then is compiled into the /css/style.css file.
 The SASS files are organized in a file structure that is based on overall site structure, not specific components.
 The structure is as follows in the /css/sass folder: